burninc0de/socialsox/README.md

 - ⚠️ Anyone with access to your computer can potentially read localStorage
 - ⚠️ Use app-specific passwords where available (like Bluesky's app passwords)

+For security-related concerns, please see our [Security Policy](SECURITY.md).

 ## Limitations

 - No multiple image support (single image only)